netfoundry/ziti-gcp-marketplace/k8s/ziti-tunnel/README.md

 ## Prerequisites

-You'll need
+Ziti Tunnel can be deployed to your cluster through the Google Cloud Platform Marketplace or from the command line.
+You'll need access to a Ziti Controller before deploying the Ziti Tunnel in your cluster regardless of which deployment method you choose.

-You'll need access to a Ziti Controller before deploying the Ziti Tunnel in your cluster.
-You can deploy your own Ziti Controller using the Ziti Edge Developer Edition.
+You can deploy your own Ziti Controller using the Ziti Edge Developer Edition:

 1. Complete the [Ziti Edge Developer Editon quickstart](https://netfoundry.github.io/ziti-doc/ziti/quickstarts/networks-overview.html).